At Barcelona, Setién to lead the club he has long admired

 He said he wanted it with a written dedication, so he could frame it.

-The Barcelona midfielder complied, later sending Setíen an autographed jersey with the message: “For Quique, with love and admiration for your way of looking at football.
+The Barcelona midfielder complied, later sending Setién an autographed jersey with the message: “For Quique, with love and admiration for your way of looking at football.
 All the best.”

 Real Betis won that match 4-3 in November 2018, marking the last time a team defeated Barcelona at Camp Nou.

-Setíen will be back at the famous stadium on Tuesday, more than 14 months later, to be officially introduced as the coach of Barcelona, the club that for so long inspired his vision of soccer.
-He will sign a contract until 2022.
+Setién was back at the famous stadium on Tuesday, more than 14 months later, to be officially introduced as the coach of Barcelona, the club that for so long inspired his vision of soccer.
+He signed a contract until 2022.

 The 61-year-old Spaniard often tried to get his teams to mimic Barcelona’s ball-possession and attacking-minded style, and now he will get to do it himself at the Catalan club.

-“Throughout his career he has been a proponent of possession-based, attacking football that has been attractive to the fans,” Barcelona said on Monday after announcing Setién as Ernesto Valverde’s replacement.
+Setién said he immediately accepted the job when it was offered to him.

+“I never thought Barcelona would hire me,” he said.
+“I don’t have a great curriculum.
+What I have is this philosophy that I love, but I didn’t know if that was going to be enough.”

-Valverde was let go four days after a loss to Atlético Madrid in the semifinals of the Spanish Super Cup.
+Setién is replacing Ernesto Valverde, who was let go four days after a loss to Atlético Madrid in the semifinals of the Spanish Super Cup.
 Barcelona had also drawn three of its last four Spanish league games.

 Barcelona’s next game is Sunday at home against Granada in the Spanish league.